14 Dos and Don’t s When Considering a Pre Settlement Loan

 Perhaps your medical bills have long gone unpaid and, because you are unable to work because of the accident (that you are awaiting trial on), you have not been able to pay them.

 Because of this, the available funds are draining.
-It is looking like foreclosure is in the near future, especially since you were declined another line of credit and weren’t able to secure a traditional loan with a banking institution.
+Foreclosure is in the near future.
+Consequently, you were declined another line of credit and weren’t able to secure a traditional loan with a banking institution.
 If you are finding yourself in this situation, perhaps consider looking into settlement loans.

 1. Don’t Sign Until You Know ALL of the Conditions (Including the Boilerplate)